brainstorm/openpnp-kiosk/README.md

 [First, follow steps 1 to 4 on balena.io][quickstart].. instead of balena-dash use this openpnp-kiosk repository (the one you are reading this README.md from).

-[When those steps are completed, deploy the openpnp-kiosk "app" using the Balena CLI tools][software-deploy].
+[When those steps are completed, deploy the openpnp-kiosk "app" using the Balena CLI tools][software_deploy].

 # How does this work?